-Cyfe is a web-based, all-in-one business dashboard that brings together data from marketing channels, web analytics, finance, sales, social media and more.
-The dashboard is free to use with up to five different data sources, but also offers a premium edition for businesses with more intensive needs (unlimited data, exports, user accounts, public URLs, etc.).
-Cyfe can also draw directly from many different services without requiring you to set up a subscription — like Moz web analytics, keyword ranking data, and social media networks.
-Leave a review for Cyfe.
+Cyfe is a web-based, all-in-one business dashboard that brings together data from marketing channels, web analytics, finance, sales, social media, and more.
+It includes pre-built dashboard templates to make it easier to get started.
+There’s a free plan available for one user and up to two dashboards, but businesses can choose from four paid plans or an agency plan that better suits their needs.
+Cyfe can also draw directly from many different services, including Moz web analytics, keyword ranking data, and social media networks.

 - No data limits (with premium edition)

 - Cohort displays (e.g. for customer retention tracking)

 - Pre-built integration with over 60 popular services